Frank Lumber Company: Finding a Profitable Niche

 “We’ve been using the 683 in-line moisture meter for as far back as I can remember and I started here at the plant in 1970,” Clement Frank recalled.
 “The Wagner products we’ve used are very reliable.”

-Wagner Meters products have proven to be very reliable at Frank Lumber Co., Inc. Give us a call at 800-634-9961 for more information on how we can help you too!
+Wagner Meters’ products have proven to be very reliable at Frank Lumber Co., Inc. Give us a call worldwide toll-free at (541) 291-5125 for more information on how we can help you too!

 Tony Morgan is a senior technician for Wagner Meters, where he serves on a team for product testing, development, and also customer service and training for moisture measurement products.
 Along with 19 years field experience for a number of electronics companies, Tony holds a B.A. in Management and his AAS in Electronics Technology.